MCP HubMCP Hub

 1. Path specified by --config flag

-2. ./config.json in current directory
+2. ./config.json in the current directory

 3. ~/.win-cli-mcp/config.json in the user's home directory